mitchlloyd/ember-rails-authentication-example/README.md

 This is an example of setting up authentication with Ember and Rails without using any additional libraries.

-If you're setting up authentication you should look at:
+If you're setting up authentication you should consider using:

 * [Sorcery](https://github.com/NoamB/sorcery) for Rails authentication
 * [Ember Simple Auth](http://ember-simple-auth.simplabs.com/)

-Setting Up this Application
+Setting Up the Application
 ---------------------------

 ```